 The Pacific bluefin population has been depleted by more than 97 percent from its historic high, because of overfishing.

 At the meeting, the two organizations agreed to a target to rebuild tuna stocks to 20 percent of historic levels by 2034, the minimum level that scientists consider necessary to protect the species.

 If the chances of meeting the 2034 rebuilding target fall below 60 percent, the parties agreed to immediately reduce their catch levels.
-Over the next seven years, countries’ catch quotas could be increased only if there is a 75 percent chance of meeting the new goal.

 The groups also agreed to develop a "catch documentation scheme" by 2020 to try to stop illegally caught Pacific bluefin from entering the international market.